-The graphs highlights UTM's efforts to reduce electricity consumption and improve energy efficiency, as reflected by the improved Energy Efficiency Index (EEI) from 47.7 kWh/m2 in 2019 to 41.1 kWh/m2 in 2023.
-However, rising costs, due to increased tariffs, have offset some of the savings achieved through reduced consumption.
+The graphs highlights UTM's efforts to reduce electricity consumption and improve energy efficiency, as reflected by the improved Energy Efficiency Index (EEI) from 47.7 kWh/m in 2019 to 41.1 kWh/m in 2023.
+However, the increasing costs are attributed to UTM's subscription to the Green Energy Tariff (GET), a strategic initiative aimed at further reducing carbon emissions associated with electricity consumption.
+This commitment reflects UTM's proactive approach to sustainability, prioritizing the use of cleaner energy sources to minimize its environmental footprint and align with global efforts to combat climate change.